 What is keeping me in this place or stuck in this pattern?

 What changes need to happen for me to move forward?

 I am here to help.
-Throughout our sessions, you will find a safe space in which you may discuss your feelings and explore your own insight through the power of a collaborative therapeutic relationship.
+Throughout our sessions, you will find a safe space in which you can discuss your feelings and explore your own insight through the power of a collaborative therapeutic relationship.
 We will focus on actively engaging towards your goals and help you reach your greater potential.
 You will draw on your own personal strengths as well as develop an understanding of your feelings and needs.